LukePappa/myOS/x.md

-Everything formed at the instant of the Big Bang perceives a world wherein they come to surrender themselves utterly and completely to God, the supernatural creator and sustainer of the universe, as is His will.
+Everything formed at the instant of the Big Bang perceives a world wherein it comes to surrender itself utterly and completely to God, the supernatural creator and sustainer of the universe, as is His will.